 TSO-C199 contains the system requirements for a TABS system, including the position source.
-The TSO allows for both external Global Navigation Satellite System (GNSS) and Class B GNSS sources.
-Even though these TSO-C199 Class B position sources do not meet a full GPS dedicated TSO, they may be suitable for ADS-B position sources for some aircraft.
+The TSO allows for both external GNSS and Class B GNSS sources.
+Even though these TSO-C199 Class B position sources do not meet a full GPS dedicated TSO, they may be suitable for position sources for some aircraft.
 Refer to Section 7.2.2.

-6. ADS-B description
+5. ADS-B description

-6.1 ADS- B System
+5.1 ADS-B System

 ADS-B is a surveillance technology incorporating both air and ground aspects.
-Compared to the current secondary surveillance radar system, ADS-B provides air traffic control (ATC) with a more accurate and frequent picture of the aircraft's position.
+Compared to the current secondary surveillance radar system, ADS-B provides air traffic control (ATC) services with a more accurate and frequent picture of the aircraft's position.